mia-platform/documentation/docs/release-notes/platform_10-7-0_releasenotes.md

 #### Subscribing to console events

 From today it will be possible to subscribe to some events on the console via HTTP webhooks.
+With this feature it will be possible to configure custom HTTP calls that will be triggered when the respective event takes place in Console.

 The supported events are:
 - Project Creation